Published 2020-12-28.

 Jekyll relies on the colorizer gem,

-so you can use colors on any terminal output written by puts
+colorizer allows you to inject colors into any terminal output written by puts

 puts "Green text and ham!".green log.warn "Red text at night, sailor's delight".red